 Breast Cancer

 Breast cancer is the second leading cause of cancer-related deaths in women.
 It occurs primarily in women over the age of 45, with most women diagnosed in their early 60s.
 A mammogram captures an image of the breasts so a physician can identify potential abnormalities.
-Catching cancer early is key to better outcomes.
+Catching cancer early is critical to better outcomes.
 Talk to your physician about when you should start having mammograms.
 Most women begin in their mid-40s to 50s.

 Cervical Cancer

 A Pap smear checks for abnormal cells on your cervix.
 A physician collects cells from your cervix with a brush and examines them under a microscope.
-By identifying cancerous cells early, more treatment options are available and there’s less risk of cancer spreading elsewhere in the reproductive system.
+By identifying cancerous cells early, more treatment options are available, and there’s less risk of cancer spreading elsewhere in the reproductive system.
 Women older than 21 should have Pap smears every three years.
-Women over 65 should have the test every five years but discuss specific timing with your physician.
+Women over 65 should have the test every five years, but discuss specific timing with your physician.

 View gynecologic cancer services